-Easy & healthy vanilla candied nuts naturally sweetened with maple syrup instead of refined sugar.
-Simple to make and delicious for snacking, salads, topping sweet potatoes, gift-giving, etc. (Vegan, gluten-free, oil-free.)
+An easy and healthy Vanilla Candied Nuts recipe that's naturally sweetened with maple syrup instead of refined sugar.
+It's simple to make and delicious for snacking, salads, topping sweet potatoes, holiday gifts, etc. (Vegan, gluten-free, oil-free.)

 Our family goes wild for these candied walnuts!

 They are a bit healthier (and I think tastier) than traditional candied nuts because we omit the refined sugar.